Best property management accounting software for growing PM firms

 REI Hub is designed specifically for rental property accounting within QuickBooks.
 It automates property-level categorization, generates Schedule E reports, and tracks income and expenses per property.
 It works well for smaller PM companies or owner-operators managing their own portfolios who want to stay in the QuickBooks ecosystem.

-For larger firms, integrating QuickBooks with a dedicated PM platform like AppFolio or Rent Manager through API connections or middleware keeps the general ledger in QuickBooks.
-At the same time, operational data flows from the PM system.
+For larger firms, integrating QuickBooks with a dedicated PM platform like AppFolio or Rent Manager through API connections or middleware keeps the general ledger in QuickBooks while operational data flows from the PM system.
 This approach gives you the accounting flexibility of QuickBooks with the property management capabilities of a purpose-built platform.

 The firms that scale cleanly tend to share one trait: they chose their accounting platform based on where their portfolio was heading, not just where it was at the time of purchase.
 A system that works perfectly at 80 doors but cannot handle 300 without manual workarounds is not a bargain.
 It is a future migration project waiting to happen.